 It is virtually impossible for environmental preservation to be a winning effort if only some are involved.
 Truly successful emission reduction comes as a result of collective action.
 Think of it as world citizens playing their part; we may elect to recycle, carpool – or even eliminate plastic bags from our shopping routine.
 While one of these efforts alone may not be enough to tip the scales, together they can be quite a formidable force.

 What is so unique about window tinting, however, is that there is a “selfish” incentive involved as well.
 And as much as it may be a cringe-worthy thought, it is far easier to initiate collective action with individuals who are personally incentivized.
 While it may be inconvenient to ditch plastic bags or to carpool, it seems that window tinting is synergetic with what most people want: To save money, and as much of it as possible.

-That’s why window tinting is the “in” way for going green in 2012.
+That’s why window tinting is the “in” way for going green.
 With environmental awareness more abundant than ever, along with our economic environment, it only makes sense.
 Window tinting is the perfect form of collective action to be taken by home and business owners.
 While saving on expenses, individuals have the opportunity to save something a whole lot more important.

-Jared Diamond is a content contributor with Detail Wiz Window Tint.
-He enjoys automotive restoration as well as raising environmental awareness.
+Jared Diamond enjoys automotive restoration as well as raising environmental awareness.